RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Breakout-Board/Quickstart/README.md

   caption="Device Overview Parameters"
 />

-As these are randomly generated by TTN we need to update our RAK4260 Breakout Board with their values in order to be able to register it with the network.
+As these are randomly generated by TTN, you need to update your RAK4260 Breakout Board with their values to register it with the network.
 However, as mentioned before, you can only do this directly in the source code, compile it and then flash it to the device.

 The following section will guide you through the process of doing this with the Atmel Studio.

 ##### Parameter and Firmware Setup

-We need to execute these steps in order for our device to connect with TTN, basically fill in the parameters we obtained by already registering it beforehand.
+Execute the following steps to connect your device with the TTN.
+Register and then fill in the parameters obtained upon registering.

 ###### Edit OTAA Parameters in the Code

-- Open your Atmel Studio and navigate to the demo firmware you downloaded from the [RAKwireless GitHub repository](https://github.com/RAKWireless/RAK4260-LoRaNode-demo).
+1. Open your Atmel Studio and navigate to the demo firmware you downloaded from the [RAKwireless GitHub repository](https://github.com/RAKWireless/RAK4260-LoRaNode-demo).

 <rk-img
   src="/assets/images/wisduo/rak4260-breakout-board/quickstart/ttn/atmel-studio-main-page.png"